jgkwak/learning-library/workshops/general/README.md

 ## Overview
 Today we'll be going over some of the basic functionalities of Oracle Cloud Infrastructure (OCI).
-We'll be mainly focusing on the Identitiy and Access Management and Networking.
+We'll be mainly focusing on the **Identitiy and Access Management** and **Networking**.

 **Note:** *Some of the UIs might look a little different than the screen shots included in the instructions, but you can still use the instructions to complete the hands-on labs.*